 Interestingly, when men do report feelings of anxiety, they are more likely to report mental or cognitive symptoms than women, while women are more likely to report physical symptoms.
 So, a man going to his doctor for anxiety problems is likely to report feeling irritable and tense and having feelings of impending doom.

 Because men are often taught to be “tough,” they may be more vulnerable than women to using inappropriate coping strategies for anxiety.
-For instance, they may feel compelled to “tough it out” or ignore it rather than ask for help.
+For instance, men may feel compelled to “tough it out” or ignore anxiety rather than ask for help.

 Some men try to self-treat with alcohol or illicit drugs or try to distract themselves with gambling or other addictive behaviors.
 In addition, some men may choose to isolate themselves during stressful times instead of reaching out to others for support.

 For information related to anxiety symptoms in men as well as women, please visit these posts:

 When iy comes to anxiety symptoms in men, one of the most important challenges is admitting to a problem.
 Many feel that such treatments for anxiety as psychotherapy, biofeedback, medication, and meditation are not “manly” enough for them.